 This must be done before the nomination is made.

 (3) If having received such a request the person making the nomination—

-(a) notifies the company that the nominated person wishes to receive hard copy communications, and
+(a) notifies the company that the nominated person wishes to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 Background to the Single RulebookHistorically, the European Commission (Commission) favours using Directives (rather than Regulations) to set out its legislation in respect of the financial services sector.
 However, Directives, allowing Member States greater flexibility in how they implement

 Commercial Property Standard Enquiries (CPSEs) are industry standard pre-contract enquiries used in commercial property transactions.
 CPSEs are endorsed by the British Property Federation and are free to use.
 The CPSEs include specific environmental enquiries at enquiry 15 and there are several